MengRao/tcpshm/README.md

 And as the name implies, shared memory is also supported when communicating on the same host, and provides the same interface and behavior as TCP(so users can use the same code to handle both modes), but it's more than 20 times faster than TCP on localhost!

 For one connection object(internally either tcp or shm), we call Alloc()/Push() and Front()/Pop() functions for sending and receiving  application msgs, which are guaranteed to be non-blocking and have no memory copying.
-For sending, we call Alloc() to allocate enough memory in the send queue, setting the msg content and call Push() to submit and send out the msg, we can even push msgs to the queue when the connection is disconnected, and the remote side will get the msgs once it reconnects.
-For receiving, we call Front() to get the first unhandled msg in the recv queue(may be none), and Pop() to confirm that we have handled that msg(if we don't call Pop() we'll get the msg again on the next Front()), note that in practice we don't need to call Front() directly as the framework has polling functions to do it.
+Check interface doc for details.

 This is a framework in that it provides a server side and client side C++ template class, which implement a typical tcp server and client and are also highly configurable and customizable.
 For server, the framework supports connection sharding: user predefines a set of connection groups, and have one or more threads polling these groups, and once there's a new login request user decides which group it's to be assigned to.
 So the framework gives the user full control over the mapping between serving threads and client connections.